harirajeev/learn_LLMS/Attention.md

   - [Multi-Query Attention is All You Need](https://blog.fireworks.ai/multi-query-attention-is-all-you-need-db072e758055)
 - [Grouped Query Attention (GQA)](https://arxiv.org/abs/2305.13245)
   -  GQA can be regarded as a more generalized form of multi-query attention, a concept previously employed in models such as Falcon
+  -  34B and 70B parameter Llama2 models use grouped-query attention
+  -  The likely motivation behind this is to reduce computational requirements with minimal impacts on the modeling performance.

 ![image](https://github.com/harirajeev/learn_LLMS/assets/13446418/dc665004-9f44-48b3-ad68-bcea184a3bcf)